eggzilla/cmv/README.md

 ![cmv](http://www.bioinf.uni-freiburg.de/~egg/cmvlogo.png "cmv")
 =========
-*cmv* is a collection of tools four the visualisation of Hidden Markov Models (*hmmv*) and RNA-family models (*cmv*).
+*cmv* is a collection of tools for the visualisation of Hidden Markov Models (*HMMV*) and RNA-family models (*CMV*).
-Moreover it can visualise comparisons of these models (*hmmcv*,*cmcv*), and annotate linked regions in the structural alignments they were constructed from and via, 3rd party tools, in their consensus secondary structure.
+Moreover it can visualise comparisons of these models (*HMMCV*,*CMCV*), and annotate linked regions in the structural alignments they were constructed from and via, 3rd party tools, in their consensus secondary structure.

 They are available as a commandline tools and as a webservice [cmvs](http://www.bioinf.uni-freiburg.de/~egg/cmvs).